The facts about the new Alabama Marriage Law

 The new law in Alabama means the following:

-1. Any couple from any U.S. state or foreign country may be married by Alabama.
-There are NO requirements for residency or citizenship in either Alabama or the United States.
+1. Any couple from any U.S. state may be married by Alabama.
+There are NO requirements for residency in Alabama.

 2. Any couple may be married in any U.S. state or foreign country simply by completing the necessary marriage certificate online, having it notarized and returned to any Alabama Probate Judge with the required fees.